Mediha Sultan: First marriage

-Media fell in love with Ahmed Necib Pasha, son of Sheikh Necibzade Sami Bey, whom she had happened to see.
+Mediha fell in love with Ahmed Necib Pasha, son of Sheikh Necibzade Sami Bey, whom she had happened to see.
 Her uncle, Sultan Abdulaziz, approved of this marriage, and the preparations for the wedding preparations began during his reign.
 Abdul Hamid who had frowned on Necib's family because they had connections with Ali Suavi, sent Necib to Paris.
 It was only when Verdicenan Kadın appealed to Perestu Kadın that Necib was recalled.
 He was made a pasha and the marriage was arranged.
 Her dowry was prepared in 1876, along with her half-sisters Behice Sultan, Seniha Sultan and Naile Sultan.
 The marriage contract was concluded on 22 January 1879 and the wedding took place on 8 June at the Yıldız Palace.
 The couple was allocated Tarlabaşı Palace as their residence.

 The two together had a son, Sultanzade Sami Bey born in 1880, who later became personal aide-de-camp to Abdul Hamid and served in the Ertuğrul Regiment.
 As a member of the entourage of Şehzade Mehmed Abdülkadir, he participated in ceremonial occasions and at the Royal Mosque Processions each Friday, following on horseback behind Abdul Hamid.
 Mediha was widowed at Necib Pasha's death in April 1885.